For business owners, it’s a common question: Is budget better spent on Facebook ads or Google ads?

-That means you could spend ten times more on Facebook — generating 300 conversions for $7,000 — and spend a thousand less than it cost to convert 80 people on Google.
-Too often, marketers get caught up in conversion rate, but higher conversion rate doesn’t guarantee efficiency.
+That means you could spend ten times more on Facebook — generating 300 conversions for $7,000 — and spend a thousand less than it costs to convert 80 people on Google.
+Too often, marketers get caught up in conversion rate, but a higher conversion rate doesn’t guarantee efficiency.

 Facebook Ads vs. Google Ads: A final look

 As is the case in many comparisons of tools and networks, the answer’s rarely black and white, and it rarely has to be one or the other.
 Facebook and Google can work powerfully together, especially when it comes to remarketing.